scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Up segments, which allow the infrastructure entities and endpoints in this AS to communicate with core ASes; and
 - Down segments, which allow remote entities to reach this AS.

 The up segments and down segments do not have to be equal as an AS may want to communicate with core ASes via one or more up segments that differ from the down segment(s) through which it wants to be reached.
-Therefore, an AS can define different selection policies for the up segment and down segment sets.
+Therefore, an AS operator can define different selection policies for the up segment and down segment sets.
 In addition, the processes of transforming a PCB in an up segment or a down segment differ slightly.

 ### Terminating a PCB {#term-pcb}

-Both the up segments and down segments end at the AS, so by transforming a PCB into a path segment, an AS "terminates" the PCB for this AS ingress interface and at that moment in time.
+Both the up segments and down segments end at the AS, so by transforming a PCB into a path segment, an AS Control Service "terminates" the PCB for this AS ingress interface and at that moment in time.

 The Control Service of a non-core performs the following steps to "terminate" a PCB: